m4rtint/ballBounce-410/README.md

 	data was taken,	used Debug.Log and print out values from the first index of the arrayList, which should be the first line of data from	the text file given to us.

-Ball: Created dumby data so that we are able to determine if the ball was growing and splitting into the
+Ball: Created dummy data so that we are able to determine if the ball was growing and splitting into the
 	correct number of slices.
 To test the splits, we gave in the values to represent 1 user, and 4 users.
 This give us the output of a solid ball, and a ball with 4 different coloured slices, where all users did the same amount in contribution. (image:http://i.imgur.com/RrQnbkN.jpg).
-With more dumby data, we tested to see what it would look like with different contributions from each user. (image: http://i.imgur.com/ULC8HyW.jpg)
+With more dummy data, we tested to see what it would look like with different contributions from each user. (image: http://i.imgur.com/ULC8HyW.jpg)

 Bump: For the bump, we did the exact same thing as the ball, however, we applied the cuts on a different